swgillespie/pine/README.md

 ### Future features, in order of priority
 * User-defined types + limited pattern matching upon them
 * `_` as an ignored identifier
 * TESTS TESTS TESTS TESTS.
-Likely need to write my own test hardness
+Likely need to write my own test harness
 * Function literals, i.e. lambdas, a requirement for any self-respecting functional language
 * `let () =` syntactic sugar for side-effect-only expressions, from OCaml
 * `match` expression for generalized pattern matching